(A) A written or on-line application must be submitted for all permits. The permit application shall be in the form prescribed by the director.

 Columbus, Ohio 43223"

-(2) Alternatively, permit applications may be submitted on-line by accessing the application linked to the "Permits/Special Hauling" link under alphabetical office listings of the Ohio department of transportation's home page on the world wide web at www.dot.state.oh.us [File Link Not Available].
+(2) Alternatively, permit applications may be submitted on-line by accessing the application linked to the "Permits/Special Hauling" link under alphabetical office listings of the Ohio department of transportation's home page at www.dot.state.oh.us.

-(3) The number of permits submitted by mail or in person may be limited at the discretion of the director or the director's designee.
+(3) The number of permits submitted by mail may be limited at the discretion of the director or the director's designee.

 (1) Such endorsement must be on the form prescribed and furnished by the special hauling permits section to the applicant upon his request.
 This endorsement may be canceled without canceling the policy to which it is attached.
 Such cancellation may be effected by the insuring agency or the insured giving thirty days notice in writing to the department, such thirty days notice to commence to run from the date the notice is actually received in the special hauling permits section.
 Cancellation of the insurance policy to which the endorsement is attached will be effective as a cancellation of the endorsement and the thirty-day notice requirement must be met.